 Purpose of the FID phase

-We will build and install a first integrated project including the production of renewable LH2 and bunkering infrastructures in a port to supply a first ship of CMA CGM.
+Engie will build and install a first integrated project including the production of renewable LH2 and bunkering infrastructures in a port to supply a first ship of CMA CGM.

 The objective is to validate the performance of the liquefaction process on an industrial scale by increasing the production flow rate and to integrate the process with renewable hydrogen production (or already coproduced hydrogen in circular economy) and bunkering infrastructure.